Kathryn Robinson (journalist): Career

 Robinson originally studied economics at Macquarie University in 1993 and began her career working for Macquarie Bank, before deciding to switch to journalism in 2001 when she completed her master's degree in journalism.
 She later worked as a reporter for the Seven Network's Sydney Weekender.
 Since that time she has worked as a reporter in the Prime newsroom in Orange, hosted State Focus, a Southern Cross Ten current affairs program in Canberra, and worked as a producer and presenter at Sky News Australia in Sydney.

-From 2006-2011, she was a finance presenter on Ten Early News and a regular fill-in presenter for Sydney's Ten News at Five and Ten Morning News.
-She was the presenter of the Friday edition of Ten Late News and news presenter on 6PM with George Negus.
-Robinson filled in for Kim Watkins on 9am with David & Kim.
+From 2006-2011, she was a finance presenter on Ten Early News.

 In 2010, Robinson co-hosted Good Morning Delhi, a breakfast program broadcast on Network Ten during the course of the 2010 Commonwealth Games, with Brad McEwan.

-In April 2011, she was reinstated as Finance presenter on Ten Early News and as the Friday presenter for Ten Late News, with Sandra Sully returning to Ten Late News due to poor ratings for 6PM with George Negus and Ten Evening News.

 In January 2012, it was announced that Robinson would co-host Breakfast with Andrew Rochford (who left the show in June that year) and Paul Henry.
 The program originally intended to premiere on 27 February 2012, however the program premiered on 23 February 2012, due to Kevin Rudd resigning as the Minister for Foreign Affairs.
 The program was cancelled in November 2012 due to low ratings and it was announced Robinson would leave Network Ten altogether, though this was not to be the case.

 It was later announced Robinson would join Sydney talkback radio station 2UE in 2013, hosting the breakfast shift alongside Ian Dickson.
 However, before beginning on air, Robinson pulled out of the role for unknown reasons.
 2UE crime reporter Sarah Morice was given the hosting role instead.
 She was appointed host of a revamped version of Meet the Press in January in the same year, premiering on 17 February 2013.

 She has been a fill in presenter for Carrie Bickmore on The Project and was a regular Friday night panellist on the program.

 In 2025, Robinson is the host the ABC Radio Sydney's Morning show on Friday with Hamish Macdonald doing the program Monday to Thursday.